betaglot/plantabeta/docs/reference/Beta/Rework.md

 # 🔷 Rework()

-"Rework" instead of "Replant" since planters may need to remove trees instead of putting trees if their density is too high.
+"Rework" instead of "Replant" since plantors may need to remove trees instead of putting trees if their density is too high.